microsoft/google-play-vsts-extension/README.md

 The **Google Play - Release** task allows you to release an update to your app on Google Play, and includes the following options:

-1. **JSON Key Path** (File path) or **Service Endpoint** - The access key to use to authenticate with Google Play.
+1. **JSON Key Path** (File path) or **Service Endpoint** - The credentials used to authenticate with Google Play.
 This can be acquired from the [Google Developer API console](https://console.developers.google.com/apis) and provided either directly to the task (via the `JSON Auth File` authentication method), or configured within a service endpoint that you reference from the task (via the `Service Endpoint` authentication method).
 Note that in order to use the JSON Auth File method, the JSON file you get from the developer console needs to be checked into your VSTS instance.

 2. **APK Path** (File path, Required) - Path to the APK file you want to publish to the specified track.